songleo/private-cloud/README.md

-This repository primarily offers a tool that enables users to quickly build a cloud platform on Kubernetes.
+This repository primarily offers a tool that enables users to quickly build a private cloud platform on Kubernetes.
 This platform is mainly intended for the research and study of various [cloud-native projects](https://landscape.cncf.io/) and technologies.

 # Prerequisites